 You may also contact your local community mental health center and the Bureau of Developmental Disabilities Services (BDDS) for more information.
 You can locate community mental health center points by visiting here or calling (317) 684-3684.
 The phone number for BDDS is (800) 545-7763 and the website is linked here.

-How will my child with a severe disability who is unable to earn an income obtain money?
+How will my child with a severe disability, who is unable to earn an income, obtain money?

 Your child may be eligible for Supplemental Security Income (SSI).
 SSI provides help and support for people with disabilities and limited income by providing money for basic needs.
 Amounts vary by individual, however, the maximum monthly amount for 2023 was $914 for an individual and $1,371 for a couple.
 Visit the website at here for more information.
 To begin an application call 1-800-772-1213 between 7am-7pm, Monday-Friday (you can also identify your local Social Security Administration office from this phone number).